Infinite-Monkeys-Studio/escherTiles/README.md

 Drag the points around.

 Bugs:
-* Corners do not line up
+* Corners are not forced to line up
-* Creating new points is broken
+* Can't delete points

 Things to be added:
 * Saving